cropgeeks/hpc-help/machine-learning.rst

 ================

-This page explains how to set up the tensorflow python module for accelerating machine learning using the GPUs installed on nodes in the GPU partition and ``thanos`` in the himem partition.
+This page explains how to set up the tensorflow python module for accelerating machine learning using the GPUs installed on nodes in the GPU partition.
 If you have other software you prefer to use for machine learning you are free to try it out instead, but this page uses tensorflow as an example.

 Begin by logging in to the HPC onto the ``gruffalo`` server as normal.